dleemiller/WordLlama/README.md

 1. Dimension Reduction: We train a projection to reduce the embedding dimension, making it more manageable for various applications.
 2. Low Resource Requirements: A simple token lookup with average pooling, enables this to operate fast on CPU.
-3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming disnance calculations.
+3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations.
+4. Numpy-only inference: Keep it lightweight and simple.

 To optimize for performance, WordLlama employs the Matryoshka training technique, allowing for flexible truncation of the embedding dimension.
 For even greater efficiency, we implement straight-through estimators during training to produce binary embeddings.